acoverstone/linda/README.md

-# linda
-Home automation assistant for the Raspberry Pi
+# Linda: Home Automation System for the Raspberry Pi

+## Commands
+  - Check the weather
+  - Tell a joke